helix-foundation/currency/contracts/governance/README.md

   - The root hash challenged must match the one in the proposal
   - The status of the challenged root hash must be Pending
   - The index being challenged must be in the number of accounts in the proposal
-  - The account being claimed to be missing must have a balance
+  - The account being claimed to be missing must have ECO voting power
   - Only 2 log N + 2 challenges are allowed per challenger where N is the number of accounts proposed.
   - New challenges are only allowed before root hash is accepted